AronSchulman/MMAtt-DTA/README.md

 ### Optional

 You may provide paths to the model directory and the `model_config_params.json` file with flags `-m` and `-j`, respectively.
-However, if you do not modify file names and repository structure (except for adding the `model` directory from Zenodo to the root), the provided default values should work fine.
+However, if you do not modify file names and repository structure (except for adding the two model directories from Zenodo to the root), the provided default values should work fine.

 ### Limitations